A closer look at ambigrams

 “Created to be a gift from Dan Brown to Stephen Tyler.
 I was able to retain the look of Aerosmith’s long-standing logo, while turning it into a rotational ambigram.”

-John has written some great tips for those wanting to create their own ambigrams, and I’ve referenced his website in the resources below.
+John has written some great tips for those wanting to create their own ambigrams, referenced in the resources below.

 More info about Brian Risk’s take on the Wachovia logo.